 Legal deposition interpretation services are a key part of TJC Global's expert legal interpretation services.
 We have over twenty-five years experience of providing interpreting and translation services.

-In addition to relevant professional qualifications, our deposition interpreters often have more than 10 years experience in deposition and legal interpretatation, meaning they will always provide language services of the highest-quality o matter the interpreting environments.
+In addition to relevant professional qualifications, our deposition interpreters often have more than 10 years experience in deposition or legal/court interpretatation, meaning they will always provide language services of the highest-quality no matter the interpreting environments.

 Our Finnish deposition interpreters combine expertise in their chosen industry with advanced language skills and a knowledge of relevant legal terminology meaning they are able to ensure accurate translations of complex industry or legal jargon.